-In fact, in a recent survey of sales VPs, nearly half said forecast accuracy was their biggest challenge.
-By contrast, only 7 percent of those polled felt good enough about their process to call it very efficient.
-So, what does it take to be part of the confident 7 percent?
+In fact, in a recent survey of sales VPs, nearly half said that forecast accuracy was their biggest challenge.
+By contrast, only 7% of those polled felt good enough about their process to call it very efficient.
+So what does it take to be part of the confident 7%?

 A cognitive bias (also called a heuristic) is a shortcut that your brain takes whenever you make a quick judgement call.
 You don't realize it, but your decisions are filtered through your own likes, dislikes, and experiences.
 That's where the bias comes in and hasty decisions are made.
 An article in the Harvard Business Review identifies three common biases that can undermine your sales forecast if you're not careful:

 - The Overconfidence Trap: You tend to overestimate the accuracy of your sales forecasts because you overestimate your ability to understand situations and to predict the future.

 - The Prudence Trap: You tend to be overcautious and too risk averse (also known as sandbagging).